By

 Scaled-Down Plans to “Fix and Restore”

 Surprising many observers, Governor Jerry Brown announced late in April that the Bay Delta Conservation Program, which had embraced the new water conveyance popularly known as the Twin Tunnels and a broad program for restoring the complex and heavily impacted Delta environment, was being split into two new entities: Cal WaterFix and Cal EcoRestore.
-This was followed
+On the restoration side, he announced a more modest goal of 30,000 acres, down from the original 100,000.

 Read More